Tips for Starting a Preschool Facility

 This article provides some insight into regulations that govern an early childhood facility in my area.

-You can inquire through your government, or an established child care facility in your area, for regulations specific to your location.
+You can inquire through your government, or an established child care facility in your area, for information on regulations specific to your location.

 2. Education Requirements